oras-project/oras/docs/proposals/diagnose-experience.md

 ## Proposals for ORAS CLI

-Based on the concepts above,
+Based on the concepts and conventions above, here are the proposal for ORAS diagnose experience improvement:

 - Deprecate the global flag `--verbose` and only remain `--debug` to avoid ambiguity.
-Based on the concept above, it is reasonable to continue using `--debug` to enable the output of `DEBUG` level logs in ORAS as it is in ORAS.
+It is reasonable to continue using `--debug` to enable the output of `DEBUG` level logs as it is in ORAS.
 Meanwhile, This change will make the diagnose experience much more straightforward and less breaking since only ORAS `pull/push/attach/discover` commands have verbose output.
 - Make the verbose output of commands `pull`, `push`, `attach` as the default (status) output.
 See examples at the bottom.
 - Make the verbose output of command  `discover` as a formatted output, controlled by `--format tree-full`.
-- Add an empty line as the separator between each request and response for readability.
+- Add two empty lines as the separator between each request and response for readability.
 - Add timestamp of each request and response to the beginning of each request and response.
 - Add the response body including [error code](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#error-codes) and the metadata of processed OCI object (e.g. image manifest) to the debug logs.
 - Summarize common conventions for writing clear and analyzable debug logs.